Q. Are you able to legally perform a wedding ceremony?

 Q. Do you require Pre-Marital Counseling/Coaching?

-A. Although not a requirement, I highly recommend Pre-Marital Coaching!
-It’s a great way to help the two of you gain insights about each other and unlock proven strategies for lifelong love.
+A. Pre-Marital Coaching is not a requirement, however, it’s highly recommended.
+It’s a great way to help the two of you gain valuable insights about each other and unlock proven strategies for lifelong love.

 Q. Are we able to write our own vows?

 A. Absolutely, and I encourage it!
-Writing your vows is a great way to better personalize a ceremony to reflect your personalities, love and commitment to one another.
+Writing your vows is a great way to better personalize a ceremony that reflect your personalities, love and commitment to one another.

 Q. Is a rehearsal really necessary?

-A. I highly recommend a Wedding Rehearsal for wedding parties of 8 or more (including the Bride and Groom).
-Wedding rehearsals help the entire Wedding party know their part in the ceremony; where to go, where to stand, etc..
+A. Wedding Rehearsals are recommended for wedding parties of 8 or more (including the Bride and Groom).
+Rehearsals help the entire Wedding party know their part in the ceremony; where to go, where to stand, etc..
 Doing a couple of run throughs guarantees a smooth transition throughout the service.